Skip to Content

 Nowadays, most varnishes contain Ultra Violet Light Stabilizers that disperse UV radiation before it hits the surface of a painting.

-Varnish prevents fading and yellowing of the paint.
+Varnish prevents the fading and yellowing of the paint.

 The protective properties of the varnish are also useful for transportation.

-If your paintings are for sale or participate in exhibitions, varnish will protect them from light eventual damages.
+If your paintings are for sale or participate in exhibitions, the varnish will protect them from light and eventual damage.

 When an isolation coat and varnish are applied correctly, the painting will be able to be cleaned easily.